crlimacastro/Canvas-Runner/README.md

 </html>
 ```

 And with that, our starting code is out of the way.

+To see your page you have several options, here's two:
+1. Look at your page in the browser by opening up `index.html` and any time you save changes and want to see them, close the tab and open up `index.html` again.
+2. Or, ideally, if you are using VSCode or any other code editor, find a simple local server functionality with automatic reloads whenever you make a change so that you don't have to reopen your file (In VSCode look for the Live Server extension, then right-click `index.html` and click `Open with Live Server`).

 ### II.
-Drawing in the Canvas
+Drawing on the Canvas

 ---